Scripter17/url-cleaner/README.md

 Another deanonymization vector involves [URL Cleaner Site](https://github.com/Scripter17/url-cleaner-site) cleaning websites directly in the browser.
 While this makes it trivial for the website to know you're using URL Cleaner Site, a much bigger issue is that redirects are cached, so if you've seen a redirect before, the website can detect that from both timing and possibly owning the redirect site.

+While URL Cleaner supports using proxies and the default config supports disabling network access entirely and doesn't consider hiding the fact you're cleaning URLs in scope, you should be aware that there are going to be edge cases clever attackers can use to betray your confidence in URL Cleaner.

 While URL Cleaner's default config is definitely a net positive in most cases and when used carefully, you should at no point blindly trust it to be doing things perfectly and you should always be a little paranoid.
 <!--/cmd-->